sonikro/kafka-sample/README.md

 # Visualizing your Kafka Cluster with Kafdrop

-You can access http://localhost:9000 to see all of your Kafka Clusteri information (Topics, Consumers, Partitions, etc)
+You can access http://localhost:9000 to see all of your Kafka Cluster information (Topics, Consumers, Partitions, etc)

 ![Kafdorp Image](images/kafdrop.png)